emew Blog

 Posted by Alex Barshai on Oct 17, 2016 10:33:04 AM

 A common question we get here at emewCorporation is: “What is the power consumption of emew electrowinning technology”.
-This is a very important question because power consumption is one of most significant costs involved in electrowinning, regardless of whether it is conventional or emew.
+This is a very important question because power consumption is one of the most significant costs involved in electrowinning, regardless of whether it is conventional or emew.

 Read More